musIndex/mouselist/README.md

 # mouselist

+**Mouselist is intended for users at an institute to communicate mouse needs and share technical advice.**

 ### This forum enables users to make a post that users can comment on.

-Comments will generate an automatic email notification to the user who made original post.
+### Comments will generate an automatic email notification to the user who made original post.

-**The forum is intended for users at an institute to communicate mouse needs and share technical advice.**
+---
+---

-This forum was designed using Vue3 framework using Composition API with PrimeVue components.
+### This forum was designed using Vue3 framework using Composition API with PrimeVue components.
+#### The app consists of a Vue frontend and Node/Express backend, with the frontend packaged into the backend to be served on a single port.

 Requirements: NodeJS, Express JS, MariaDB, SMTP email account (Sendgrid)

 The application was tested using Node.js v19.6.1 , mariadb v10.10.3, Express v4.17.1

-The app consists of a Vue frontend and Node/Express backend, with the frontend packaged into the backend to be served on a single port.

 For Mac users, you can install dependencies using Homebrew

-**brew install node**
+`brew install node`

-**brew install mariadb**
+`brew install mariadb`

-Setting up the database (same used in mouseinventory respository)
+####Setting up the database####

+_Using same db as mouseinventory respository_

 The following matches local database used in backend> config> database.js

 _If installed mariadb using brew_

-% brew services start mariadb
+`brew services start mariadb`

-% sudo mariadb -u root
+`sudo mariadb -u root`

 Password: (computer system password)